pecu/FinancialVision/Explainable Deep Convolutional Candlestick Learner/README.md

 [[ ArXiv ]](https://arxiv.org/abs/2001.02767)

-We provide a framework explaining the way that learned model determine the specific candlestick patterns,
-which is based on local search adversarial attacks.
+Candlesticks are graphical representations of price movements for a given period.
+The traders can discover the trend of the asset by looking at the candlestick patterns.
+Although deep convolutional neural networks have achieved great success for recognizing the candlestick patterns, their reasoning hides inside a black box.
+The traders cannot make sure what the model has learned.
+In this contribution, we provide a framework which is to explain the reasoning of the learned model determining the specific candlestick patterns of time series.
+Based on the local search adversarial attacks, we show that the learned model perceives the pattern of the candlesticks in a way similar to the human trader.

 ## Implementations